As Climates Warm, Ecosystems Get Out of Sync

 Christiaan Both, an ornithologist with the Netherlands Institute of Ecology, says it's no coincidence that spring now arrives in the Flycatcher's forest 16 days earlier than it did 20 years ago.
 As a result, young birds are malnourished, he says, and not ready to migrate South in the fall.

-Mr. CHRISTIAAN BOTH (Ornithologist, Netherlands Institute of Ecology): Those birds, they have to migrate to Africa so they really need to hatch in prime condition.
+CHRISTIAAN BOTH: Those birds, they have to migrate to Africa so they really need to hatch in prime condition.
 And otherwise, they can't make this whole journey.

 NIELSEN: Both says the Flycatcher study is far from definitive.
 Other factors could've forced this change such as the arrival of new predators.
 He also says its possible that some day the Pied Flycatcher will adapt to earlier spring times by shifting the timing of its migration.
 Paul Strode says migrating birds have made those adjustments before during major climate shifts that occurred long ago.
 But he also says there's a crucial difference between what happened then, and what may be happening now.
 Back then, birds had thousands of years to adapt to shifting seasons, he says.